I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Do We Still #StandWithKeaton?

-There have also been screenshots of tweets, reportedly from Kimberly Jones herself, that can only be described in its mildest sense as obnoxious.
-I won't get into that too much here, but suffice it to say, the fact that these screenshots exist are doing little to help her reputation as a mom who is trying to send out a message about bullying.
-Some of the mildest terms used to describe Kimberly Jones by the end of the day December 11 included "racist" and it got worse from there.
+There have also been screenshots of tweets, reportedly from Kimberly Jones herself, that can only be described as obnoxious, to put it mildly.
+I won't get into that too much here, but suffice it to say, the fact that these screenshots exist is doing little to help her reputation as a mom who is trying to send out a message about bullying.
+One of the mildest terms used to describe Kimberly Jones by the end of the day on December 11 included "racist," and it got worse from there.

 The video that started it all has since been taken down, and now, news outlets are trying to reach Kimberly Jones to answer the one question that keeps coming up: just what the hell is happening?